Series: contentstore

 Each entry lives in its own folder.
 The folder path carries the date and slug.
 The file carries the writing, so URLs stay aligned with edits.

 Open article.md in any entry and you always see the same two-section structure.
 A YAML block sits at the top and the Markdown body follows, which keeps the writing distinct from the data surface.
+I write the body for readers and use frontmatter so the build can work without reading it.

 ---